Le Plessis-Robinson, France

 Location

-The town is located six kilometres to the south west of Paris and is close to large urban areas and the most important economic centre west of Paris.
+The town is located 10 kilometres southwest of Paris.
+It is close to large urban areas and the most important economic centre west of Paris.
 It is ideally located right next to two motorways and is only 15 minutes from Paris and Orly international airport by rail.
 The rail links are excellent with the journey to Charles de Gaulle airport being less than an hour.

 Population